-AXON Ivy ever since was best in automating well-structured processes.
-But only 20% of the processes are suited for such an automation approach.
-In the age of digitalization, loosely coupled processes are key to be successful.
-Therefore, Adaptive Case Management (ACM) comes in place.
-AXON Ivy introduces three major concepts for ACM.
+AXON Ivy has always been a leader in the automation of structured processes.
+But only 20% of processes are well structured and therefore suitable for an automation approach.
+In the age of digitalization, loosely coupled processes are the key to success.
+This is precisely where Adaptive Case Management (ACM) comes into play.
+Axon Ivy introduces three main concepts in the context of ACM.

-Now that we have looser coupled processes, there might be the need of sharing data within these processes.
-This is only possible, if the data can be manipulated and changed independently.
-Classic SQL schemas don't allow this and therefore, the Axon.ivy Digital Business Platform 8.0 provides a schema-less datastore that is accessible by multiple processes at the very same time.
+Now that we have loosely coupled processes, it will be necessary to share data among these processes.
+This is only possible if the data can be manipulated and modified independently.
+Classic SQL schemas do not allow this, and, therefore, Axon Ivy provides a schema-less data store that is simultaneously accessible to multiple processes.

-So far so good!
-Now we are almost there.
-What is missing is the big picture of the whole case.
-This picture is a set of processes (or let's better call them case folders or business cases) that share the same data.
-The concept of a Case Map models the big picture in a graphical way and guarantees to be as adaptive and flexible as possible without losing oversight of the big picture.
+So far, so good, we have almost made it.
+What is still missing is an overall picture of the whole case.
+This picture consists of a series of processes (or let's call them Case Folders or Business Cases) that share the same data.
+The case map concept graphically represents the overall picture, ensuring that it is as adaptive and flexible as possible without losing oversight of the big picture.